Skip to main content

 os.scandir() Blistering speed.
 C-level iterator that fetches file attributes (like size) natively during traversal without extra system calls.
 Archaic syntax.
 You must write the recursive directory-diving logic entirely manually.

 os.walk() The classic generator.
 Easy to separate files from dirs.
 Memory spikes on massive flat directories.
-Requires string concatenation to build paths.
+Requires string concatenation to build usable paths.

 5. File System I/O: Streaming Massive Files